ForHT/learngit/readme.txt

-Git is a version control systerm. git is free software.
+Git is a distributed version control systerm. git is free software.